zachlasiuk/arm-software-developers-ads/content/learning-paths/cloud/providers/alibaba.md

 ### Select Instance Type

-using the `Type-based Selection` tab, set `Architecture` as `ARM`, and `Category` as `General Purpose`, to see the available instance types.
+Using the `Type-based Selection` tab, set `Architecture` as `ARM`, and `Category` as `General Purpose`, to see the available instance types.
 If you already know the desired instance type, yo can enter this in the filter.

 ### Select OS image